 In July 2017, the California Assembly and Senate passed Assembly Bill (AB) 617, directing the California Air Resources Board (CARB) to develop the Community Air Protection Program (CAPP) to reduce exposure in communities most impacted by air pollution.
 To support AB 617 requirements, the Legislature appropriated Community Air Protection (CAP) Incentives funding to be administered by air districts in partnership with local communities to support early actions to address localized air pollution.

-Funding Agricultural Replacement Measures for Emission Reductions (FARMER) – Currently Accepting Applications: Deadline to Apply is Friday, May 19, 2023 at 4:00 p.m.
+Funding Agricultural Replacement Measures for Emission Reductions (FARMER) – Not currently accepting applications.

 The FARMER Program was established in 2017 by the California Air Resources Board to provide financial incentives for the replacement of agricultural harvesting equipment, tractors, and other equipment used in agricultural operations.
 The District’s FARMER Program currently supports tractor replacement projects.

-Low-Dust Harvesting Equipment Replacement Program – Currently Accepting Applications: Deadline to Apply is Friday, April 21, 2023 at 4:00 p.m.
+Low-Dust Harvesting Equipment Replacement Program – Currently Accepting Applications.

 The District was awarded funding through the U.S. EPA Targeted Airshed Grant Program to administer a slow-dust harvesting equipment replacement program.
 The program will offer funding for the purchase of new low-dust equipment resulting in a reduction of particulate matter emitted within the District and the Sacramento Federal PM2.5 Nonattainment Area.